JohnDominikus/Physique-AI-Final-apk_design/DASHBOARD_IMPROVEMENTS.md

 - **Calories Progress**: `(todayCaloriesBurned / 2000) * 100` (daily goal)
 - **Todo Count**: `todayCompletedTodos / todayTotalTodos`

+### 7. **Workout Count Indicator**
+- **Feature**: The "Workouts" card now displays the count of exercises added for today
+- **Location**: Dashboard workouts card (beside BMI card)
+- **Functionality**:
+  - Shows real-time count of added exercises for the current day
+  - Updates automatically when exercises are added or removed
+  - Displays "X exercises added today" in the progress text
+  - Visual progress bar reflects the number of exercises
+  - Initializes to "0 exercises added today" when no exercises are present

 ## 📊 Dashboard Display Logic

 ### Today's Progress (Main Focus)